 - 4 Tips on How to Deal with Ad Blockers

 What is Ad Blocker?

 Ad blocker is a content filtering tool that can remove or alter ads.
-Ad blockers are typically available as browser extensions (Adblock Plus, uBlock) and software (Adguard), to name a few.
+Ad blockers are typically available as browser extensions (AdBlock, Adblock Plus, uBlock) and software (AdGuard), to name a few.

-However, ad blockers can interfere with some websites’ setups.
-Meaning that users might see low–quality content; for example, images can be broken, and the content itself might look crooked.
+Hence, ad blockers can interfere with some websites’ setups.
+Meaning that users might see low-quality content; for example, images can appear broken, and the content itself might look crooked.
 As a publisher, it’s important to keep track of these things.